doubleppereira/UniversalAppCustomControls/README.md

 Universal App CustomControls
 ==========================

-Library with some custom controls for universal apps
+Library with some custom controls for universal apps (Windows Phone 8.1 and Windows 8.1)

 Controls: